siemens/CtrlppCheck/docs/user.md

 Run the ctrlppcheck from /bin directory.

 **Option 2**
 Run ctrlppcheck with option --rule-file to include rules files for naming conventions.
 These rules files define special rules like performance issues (do not use delay(), branding etc.), safety issues or debugging.
-Example can be found under the pathr: WinCCOA_QualityChecks\data\ctrlPpCheck\rule\ctrl_rules.xml
+Example can be found under the path: WinCCOA_QualityChecks\data\ctrlPpCheck\rule\ctrl_rules.xml

 use this option with the full path to the rule file:
 --rule-file=/full/path/to/Rules.xml